airbnb/streamalert/docs/source/config-clusters.rst

           "timeout": 60
         }
       }
-    },
-    "outputs": {
-      "kinesis": [
-        "username",
-        "access_key_id",
-        "secret_key"
-      ]
-    },
-    "region": "us-east-1",
     }
+  }

 This creates a Kinesis stream and an associated IAM user and hooks up stream events to the StreamAlert classifier function in this cluster.
-The ``outputs`` instruct Terraform to print the IAM username and access keypair for the newly created user.
+The ``terraform_outputs`` section instructs Terraform to print the IAM username and access keypair for the newly created user.

 Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~